openai/openai-cookbook/README.md

 ### More prompt advice

-For more prompt examples, visit [OpenAI Examples](https://beta.openai.com/examples).
+For more prompt examples, visit [OpenAI Examples][OpenAI Examples].

 In general, the input prompt is the best lever for improving model outputs.
 You can try tricks like: